samereberlin/LibroJS/README.md

  #pg1        #pg1
 ```

-As a similar feature, this history management engine presents the "unique entry" stack concept, which compares the subsequent page with all previous visited ones, and emulates "back key" event(s) up to reach the matched instance (this feature is also activated by default, but if we need to disable it, we can use _WebApp.setHistoryUnique(false)_ function API).
+As a similar feature, this history management engine presents the "unique entry" stack concept, which compares the subsequent page with all previous visited ones, and emulates "back key" event(s) up to reach the matched instance (this feature is also activated by default, but if we need to disable it, we can use _WebApp.setHistoryUnique(false)_ public API).

 ** User navigation example:**
 ```